slitechs/ai-phone-call-automation/DATABASE_SETUP.md

 This webhook will:
 - Receive call completion notifications
-- Generate AI summaries of conversations
-- Update the database with call results
+- Update the database with call results and summaries

 ## Production Setup